jeffjunzhang/iccad_job_fair/index.md

 ACM SIGDA will be holding their annual job fair at the [ICCAD](https://iccad.com) annual conference, in-person, on November 1st (5:30 PM—7:30 PM PST), as well as online, on November 2nd (5:30—7:30 PM PST) and on 3rd (2:30 AM—4:30 AM PST).
 The job fair is open to all attendees of the ICCAD conference.
 Attendees are encouraged to submit a CV or résum‌é for circulation beforehand.

-If you are representing a company, research organization or university and would like to participate in the job fair, please send an email with your contact information to sigdajobfair@gmail.
+If you are representing a company, research organization or university and would like to participate in the job fair, please send an email with your contact information to sigdajobfair@gmail.com.
 In addition, all job fair participants must register for the ICCAD.
 <!--A small participation fee is required (complimentary or discounted participation is available to certain levels of sponsors and exhibitors).-->

 <!--